 —Homeric hymn, tr.
 H.G.
 Evelyn-White

 The goddess of love, beauty, and desire, Aphrodite was also mistress of the seductive arts, perfume primary among them.
 Accustomed as we are to the aromas of car exhaust and air-conditioned buildings, to us the ancient world would perhaps be most overpowering in terms of smell.
 Sweating men and animals and their waste filled a city’s streets, making it vital to set off sacred spaces as well as those of luxury by making them smell sweet.
 Fragrance was everywhere in the ancient world, from scented oils used to adorn the body to incense burnt in homes and temples.

 Perfumes had many uses and meanings: they could be holy, used in the worship of the gods or the burial of the dead; they could be a symbol of status and superiority, used by athletes, aristocrats, politicians, and royalty; they could be medicinal, used to relieve ailments of the lungs or skin.
 In ancient Egypt, Greece, and across the Roman Empire, perfume was part of ritual, beauty, and commerce—much as it is today.

-I investigated this ancient art to create Spicy Scents, a hands-on spring break activity for Villa visitors.
+I investigated this ancient art to create Spicy Scents, a hands-on activity for Villa visitors.
 Here’s a primer on how ancient fragrances were made, followed by a DIY tutorial on how to make your own perfume, ancient-style.
-(Here’s the handout from our spring program with how-to instructions and an ingredient list.)
+(And here’s the handout from our program with how-to instructions and an ingredient list.)

 A Short History of Ancient Perfumes